Mormonara/e621-Wrapped/README.md

 ## ⚙ Quickstart

+### Requirements

 To run this application, you will need to have Python 3.10 installed.
-After cloning this repository, you must create a file called `credentials.json` that stores your #621 user name and API key.
-This is required to access the API.
-The file should have the following content:
+It can be downloaded from https://www.python.org/downloads/

+### Running

+You can download this repository by clicking **Download ZIP** on the **Code** dropdown (green button on the top right).
+Unzip it wherever you want

+To generate your E621 Wrapped, simply double click `generate.bat` on **Windows** or run `generate.sh` on **Linux**.
+This will generate a terminal window that will install the required libraries and ask you for your USER_ID (the numbers that appear at the end of your profile's url).
+Finally, it will generate the files `username.png`, which contains your E621 Wrapped, and `username_detailed.png`, which contains a more thorough report, with information on the top 25 contenders for each category

+### Authentication

+If you'd like to access your own private favorite information, you can optionally create a `credentials.json` file in the main directory that contains the following:

 ```json
 {